Strategemata

 Strategemata, or Stratagems, is a Latin work by the Roman author Frontinus (c.
 40 – 103 AD).
 It is a collection of examples of military stratagems from Greek and Roman history, ostensibly for the use of generals.
 Frontinus is assumed to have written Strategemata towards the end of the first century AD, possibly in connection with a lost work on military theory.

 Frontinus is best known as a writer on water engineering, but he had a distinguished military career.
 In Stratagems he draws partly on his own experience as a general in Germany under Domitian.
 However, most of the (more than five hundred) examples which he gives are less recent, for example he mentions the Siege of Uxellodunum in 51 BC.
 Similarities to versions in other Roman authors like Valerius Maximus and Livy suggest that he drew mainly on literary sources.

 The work consists of four books, of which three are undoubtedly by Frontinus.
 The authenticity of the fourth book has been challenged.

+Jean de Rovroy translated the Strategemata into French for King Charles VII of France (r.
+1422–1461).
+Another French translation by Nicolas Volcyr de Serrouville appeared in print at Paris in 1535.
+In 1664, Nicolas Perrot d'Ablancourt published a new French translation.

+A Spanish translation by Diego Guillén de Ávila appeared in print in 1516.